inloco/incognia-api-java/README.md

 ## Installation

 Incognia API Java Client is available on Maven Central.
+We provide 2 artifact ids: `incognia-api-client` and `incognia-api-client-shaded`.
+`incognia-api-client-shaded` includes all of our dependencies shaded into a single jar, so you don't need to worry about dependency conflicts.

 ### Maven
 Add our maven repository